-Initial construction period was 1914 to dedication in 1917.
-The gardens were destroyed by the April 1, 1946 tidal wave and rebuilt in 1949.
-They were destroyed again by the May 23, 1960 tidal wave and rebuilt.
-In 1968, to commemorate the 100th anniversary of the Gannen-mono (first Japanese immigrants to arrive as sugar plantation laborers), 13 stone lanterns and two stone lion gates were donated by the governors of prefectures in Japan from which the immigrants came.
+Land was set aside in the spring of 1917 and initial construction began in November 1917.
+The gardens were inundated by tsunami in 1918 and 1923.
+Great damage was done by the April 1, 1946 tidal wave and the gardens were rebuilt in 1949.
+They were destroyed again by the May 23, 1960 tsunami and rebuilt.
+In 1968, to commemorate the 100th anniversary of the Gannen-mono (first Japanese immigrants to arrive as sugar plantation laborers), 13 stone lanterns and two stone lion gates were donated by the governors of prefectures in Japan from which the immigrants came, adding to lanterns from the original garden that survived the major tsunamis.

-In 1972 Urasenke Tea Ceremony Foundation of Kyoto donated a Japanese tea ceremony house that was destroyed by arson in 1994.
+In 1972 Urasenke Tea Ceremony Foundation of Kyoto donated a Japanese tea ceremony house, which was placed toward the center.
+It was destroyed by arson in 1994.
 A new tea house was built in 1997.

 One of Nakamura’s California gardens presently is threatened with sale by UCLA Regents.
 A California court issued an injunction delaying the sale of the Hannah Carter Japanese Garden in Bel Air.